rdmouhouadi/DevOps-Portfolio/README.md

 # 🚀 DevOps Portfolio Hub

 Welcome to my **DevOps Portfolio Hub**!
-This repository acts as the central index of all my hands-on DevOps projects built during my Bootcamp.
+This repository serves as the central index of all my hands-on DevOps projects.
 Each project lives in its own GitHub repository, but this hub organizes them by **domain, technology, and DevOps concepts**.

 ---